This post is an update to my March 16 post, Flu and the Trail.

 Frankly, before I started my PCT thru hike in 2013, I sometimes fantasized I would die alone in the woods.
 I was depressed.
 DURING my hike, I was happy.
 AFTER my hike I was again profoundly depressed.
 I missed the trail.
 I missed how it made me feel.
 I returned the next several years to volunteer helping understaffed trail angel homes in Southern California.
 It was mostly pleasing being around so many “happy” people, but then as I met more and more hikers I began to see the reality: so many of the people flocking to the trail have profound unresolved issues.
 I saw possibly more insanity on the PCT than I saw working a year as night shift nurse at Hooper Detox Center in Portland, Oregon.
 If you don’t know what Hooper is, use your imagination and lean towards gritty.
 Think: “One Flew Over the Cuckoo’s Nest.”

 So many hikers are looking for answers in “the woods.”
 GREAT!
 The woods, and their silence, and their quiet noises, and the tiny movements, the animals and the plants, they have your answers.
 But looking for answers on a hyper-popular long trail?
 That might have actually worked >5 years ago, but now the popular trails are crowded.
 Thru-hikers are generally going to be surrounded by dozens of people every day, some of whom have very real issues.
 Myself and at least two other female friends of mine were literally STALKED by a well-known hiker in 2013.
 I hid from this man in the woods at least twice after asking him to leave me alone, once through a rainy night in Washington where I was convinced he planned to finally kill me, and was very scared!
-I’ve seen a handful of thru-hikers carrying firearms, and more are using drugs than not.
+I’ve heard of a handful of thru-hikers carrying firearms, and more are using drugs than not.
 I guess it didn’t shock me when I found out some are even using hard drugs on the trail.
 I’ve heard of several assaults and one sexual assault.
 I’ve seen hikers get arrested, and I’ve seen one get tasered.
 I’ve seen aggressive gang activity spring up on the trail between PCT and AT hikers, no joke!
 You can’t make this stuff up.
 I’ve seen the community get nasty and try to ruin several people’s lives after (perceived) transgressions.
 This drama IS NOT “the answers.”
 This drama is basically city life with a bedroll instead of a cushy bed.
 You might as well stay home and rest, meditate.
 Or — find your own trail.***

 Thru-hiking is Hard